coryo12345/mindex-angular-challenge/README.md

 - To run the code (dev server) run `npm run start`.
 - To run unit tests, run `npm run test`.
-- To run e2e tests, run `npm run e2e-install` (once, to install browsers), then `npm run e2e`.
+- To run e2e tests, run `npm run e2e-install` (once, to install browsers), then `npm run e2e` to run the tests.

 ## e2e changes

 Protractor is deprecated (https://www.npmjs.com/package/protractor) & cannot download a driver for chrome later than 114.
 The current version of chrome is 121, so I physically could not run the e2e tests as selenium could not start.
 I hadn't used protractor before, so this took a bit of time to track down.

 As a result I installed [Playwright](https://playwright.dev/) to run the tests instead.
-But since I spent a bunch of time figuring out that I couldn't use protractor, I didn't have a ton of time left to spend on writing tests, so I only wrote a couple for the major actions.
+But since I spent a bunch of time figuring out that I couldn't use protractor, I didn't have a ton of time left to spend on writing tests, so I only wrote a few for now.

 ## My thoughts & notes on the implementation